 (d) Special Requests, such as diet, room location, twin or double bedded room, a particular facility or flight seat which are an important factor in the choice of holiday, should be indicated in writing at the time of booking.
 We will pass your request on to the hotel or airline but cannot guarantee that it will be accommodated.
 We will also pass on any dietary requests to airlines but we recommend that you check directly with the airline once your tickets have been issued.
 The Company will try to arrange for Special Requests to be met, but cannot guarantee that they will be, nor will the Company be liable if any Special Request is not met.
 The provision of any Special Request does not constitute a term of your contract with us unless we have confirmed in writing that your requirement will be met.

 (e) On receipt of your correct deposit we will book your arrangements and issue a Confirmation Invoice.
 A contract will come into existence on the date on which we issue a Confirmation Invoice.
+If your confirmed arrangements include a flight, we will also issue you with an ATOL Certificate.
 When you make a booking you are confirming that you are at least 18 years of age and that you understand our booking conditions and have accepted them on behalf of yourself and all members of your party.
 All contracts with Abercrombie & Kent Limited are subject to these booking conditions.

-(f) It is important for you to check the details on the Confirmation Invoice as soon as you get it.
+(f) It is important for you to check the details on the Confirmation Invoice, and ATOL Certificate where applicable, as soon as you get it, as these set out the services we have agreed to provide.
 In the event of any discrepancy please contact us immediately.
 If you arrange your holiday direct with the Company all correspondence and other communications will be sent to the address of the person who made the initial payment unless you specify otherwise.
 If you request correspondence through a business address, a residential address will also be required for emergency and security reasons.